 Regulatory authorities and pharmaceutical companies worldwide collect information on adverse drug reactions.
 This way the knowledge on the safety of a particular drug gradually increases.
 Authorities are particularly interested in adverse reactions of new drugs, serious adverse reactions and new, previously unknown adverse reactions.

-Fimea submits information on all received adverse reaction reports to the marketing authorization holder of the suspected drug and to the adverse reactions register of the World Health Organization (WHO).
-In addition, any serious adverse reactions are reported also to the European Medicines Agency (EMA).
+Fimea submits information on all received adverse reaction reports to the European Medicines Agency (EMA), which conveys the information to the marketing authorization holder of the suspected drug and to the adverse reactions register of the World Health Organization (WHO).

 Submitting a report on an adverse reaction